Click the + icon to view the answers.

 • organisational governance

 You will need an aged care assessment before applying for residential care.
 This involves a nurse, social worker or other health professional coming to your home and talking to you about how well you're managing in your day to day life.
 You will also need an assets and income assessment.
-View Eldercare's 10 steps to moving into residential care flowchart for the contact details and for further information.
+View Eldercare's process of moving into residential aged care flowchart for the contact details and for further information.

 Yes, the deposit is fully refundable.
 However, you can elect to have the agreed Daily Accommodation Payment (DAP) deducted from the RAD in order to meet an agreed amount of accommodation payment.